 I actually read a physical copy of the book, and didn't listen to the audiobook.
 It was on loan from the library, and I've already returned it.
 I didn't take notes.
 Thus, I can't sit here and type out quotes, which is something most standard book reviews include.

-But, a few days after reading the book, I'll tell you what I learned and found interesting.
+But, a few days after reading the book, I'll tell you what I learned, and perhaps most importantly, what resonated.
+I can't tell you how many books I've read that just don't resonate.

 Up until the time period of this book (18th century), James Cook was the GOAT of explorers.
 He had ventured further south than anyone (in search of some mythical southern continent that he proved didn't exist) and further north than anyone (up to the ice pack past the 65th parallel).

-He had essentially retired and came out of retirement in his late 40s to make the voyage the book discusses.
-He had already been all around the world twice, and was a living legend.
+He had essentially retired and came out of retirement in his late 40s to make the voyage the book is based on.
+He had been all around the world twice, and was already a living legend.

 The number of worldly discoveries Cook is credited with is truly remarkable.
 So many places were named by him, and/or after him.
 He was cool, calm and collected as a captain, and even in the most dangerous situations, he was never rattled.